 Whenever possible, purchase secondhand furniture.
 Thrifting helps homeowners minimize their carbon footprint and reduce global waste because it keeps furniture out of the landfill and avoids contributing to the production and distribution of new items.
 With stylish vintage pieces, you can furnish your house with plenty of interesting fixtures that need a second home.

 There are classic ways of saving electricity, such as unplugging unused devices and switching to LED lighting, but consider what really drives up the electric bill: large appliances.
 The worst offenders in most homes are the water heater, the refrigerator, the dryer, and the oven.
 Make sure you swap out old appliances with current, energy-efficient ones to save money and live in a more eco-friendly way.
 Finding the right eco-friendly home starts at the beginning of your search.
 Keep an eye out for sustainable features that are already included but also consider a house's potential.
-You can always make improvements to save money, increase your home's value and live more sustainably.
+You can always make improvements to save money, increase your home's value and live more sustainably and become an environmentally friendly homeowner.

 Author: Mark Harris